SDOT Street Use Franchise and Utility Permits

 Refer to our frequently asked questions for more information on utility permits.

 If you are getting a new utility service connection, you may need to arrange for pavement restoration.
 See Client Assistance Memo 2601 to learn more.
 There are approved paving restoration vendors in the area registered with the Seattle Department of Transportation.
 See the current list below.
 This list does not represent City of Seattle endorsement, rather it is meant to assist those new to the process.
-In addition, you may also use a contractor from the Seattle Department of Planning and Development Registered Side Sewer Contractor list.
+In addition, you may also use a contractor from the Seattle Department of Construction and Inspections Registered Side Sewer Contractor list.

 If you are a contractor interested in registering as a pavement registration contractor, see Client Assistance Memo 2602 to learn more.